-- a. the likelihood that the project would proceed without the grant and how the grant will impact the project in terms of scale and timing - b. the total investment the grant will leverage and why the Australian Government should invest in your project - c. the commercial potential of the project including the expected commercial outputs such as new products, processes or services, and/or any expected spill over benefits.
+- a.
+The likelihood that the project would proceed without the grant and how the grant will impact the project in terms of scale and timing (5 points) - b.
+The total investment the grant will leverage and why the Australian Government should invest in the project (10 points) - c.
+The commercial potential of the project, including the expected commercial outputs such as new products, processes or services, and/or any expected spill over benefits (10 points).

-7. How to apply
+7 How to apply

-Before applying you should read and understand these guidelines, the sample application and the sample grant agreement published on business.gov.au.
+Before applying you should read and understand these guidelines, the sample application form and the sample grant agreement published on business.gov.au and GrantConnect.